strict-lang/sdk/README.md

 Finally, head to the `$GOPATH/github.com/BenjaminNitschke/Strict` folder and run `make deps` and then `make`.

+In order to execute code that has been compiled with the *StrictToCpp* Compiler, you also have to build and install `libstrict`.
+This is done by running `sudo make install`.

 Congrats, you just cloned and built the Strict SDK.